 A group of 115 testosterone-deficient men (average age: 61) took hormone injections for five years.
 The injections helped them lose an average of 35 pounds.
 In addition to the weight loss, the men trimmed their waistlines, and had lower blood pressure.

 They also had higher energy levels and were more motivated to exercise and get moving.
 And since testosterone increases lean body mass, their bodies were more efficient in general.

 Not too shabby, right?

-But here’s where the mainstream shoots down its own good news.
+But here’s where the mainstream shot down its own good news.
 The report includes a quote from a researcher and obesity expert out of London.
 He cautions that testosterone is “a serious drug” that can cause “serious health effects.”
-Those effects, of course, are the links between testosterone, prostate cancer, and heart disease.
+Those ominous sounding effects, of course, are the links between testosterone, prostate cancer and heart disease.

 In the end, he says testosterone just isn’t worth the trade off.
 And this is where the mainstream shows its ignorance.

 Because there simply doesn’t have to be any trade off.